salesforce-misc/interaction-service-apis/ERRORCODES.md

 | 10094 | The request failed due to a timeout from a downstream service.
 Please try again later.|
 | 10095 | The MIME type of the uploaded file cannot be determined.
 Please check the file and try again.|
 | 10096 | The channel variable value length in routing attribute payload is larger than the maximum length configured in Messaging Channel setup page.|
+| 10097 | Invalid operation.
+Please provide a valid operation for Participant API.
 ## Service Errors
 | Error Code | Description |
 |--|--|